Hiranyaloka/mt-plugin-moredata/README.markdown

 The above text field has two parts:

-- The data section starts with the first open tag (in this case `---first_name`) and continues through the close tag `...`.
+- The data section starts with the _first_ open tag (in this case `---first_name`) and continues through the close tag `...`.
 A data section has no limit to the number of data sets it may contain (the above has three data sets).
+Notice that we have an open tag for each data set, but _only one close tag_ for the whole data set.

 - The content is everything else (i.e. the text above and below the data.